AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

 Section: *'model'*
 ==================

-The '*galcoeff*' and '*isocoeff*' options values can take the default value of null or they can be a a list of values separated by a comma, for example:
+The '*galcoeff*' and '*isocoeff*' options values can take the default value of null or they can be a a list of values separated by a comma.
+If they are set to null it means they are free to change.

 .. code-block:: yaml